haslam/Expensify/README.md

 A light and easy expense manager to help keep control of an individual's expenses.

-This App utilizes Google's firebase for authentication and database To run locally:
+This App utilizes firebase for authentication and database To run locally:

 - ```sh